irsyaadbp/TheWarungs/README.md

-You can see the demo in [https://eager-galileo-c4470a.netlify.com/]
+You can see the demo [here](https://eager-galileo-c4470a.netlify.com/)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).